 Alan Turing was an English mathematician and was a pioneer of theoretical computer science and artificial intelligence.
 During WW2, he was instrumental in breaking the German Enigma code, leading to Allied victory over Nazi Germany.

-Alan Turing and The German Enigma Code
+The German Enigma Code

 The Enigma machine is an encryption device developed and used in the early-to-mid-20th century to protect communication.
 It was employed mainly by Nazi Germany during World War II, in all branches of the German military.

 The Enigma has an electromechanical rotor mechanism that scrambles the 26 letters of the alphabet.
 It works when one person enters text on the Enigma’s keyboard and another person writes down which of 26 lights above the keyboard lights up at each key press.

 The Enigma encryption proved vulnerable to cryptanalytic attacks by Germany’s adversaries, at first Polish and French intelligence and, later, a massive effort mounted by the United Kingdom at Bletchley Park.
 While Germany introduced a series of improvements to Enigma, and these hampered decryption efforts to varying degrees, they did not ultimately prevent Britain and its allies from exploiting Enigma-encoded messages as a major source of intelligence during the war.

 Further Contributions to Code Breaking